speps/speps.github.io/content/articles/torus-trooper-part3.md

 ### Reading the original code

 The original C++ BulletML code was an interesting read.
-It used TinyXML to parse XML, which is an old C++ library that came as a .cpp/.h files for easy integration.
+It used TinyXML to parse XML, which is an old C++ library that came as a .h/.cpp files for easy integration.
 The BulletML data also allows expressions that specify the behaviour of the bullets.
-This expression parser was written using a YACC grammar, most likely the example grammar from YACC modified to allow for defining variables.
+This expression parser was written using a YACC grammar, from what I could tell it's close to the example grammar from YACC modified to allow for defining variables.

 The main part of the original code is actually the runner code.
 The runner is what evaluates the behaviours defined in XML (and parsed into runtime structures).